qkr7391/React-Redux/React-Redux/StudyingNote-Redux-React.md

 ---

-## Removing Redux-dependent features from React components
+## Removing Redux-dependent features from React components 01 AddNumber

 \*\* Previous - React only